 Speaking of the interface, kudos on the expanded quest box UI.
 Sure, now it takes up 80% of my screen's real estate, but it looks cleaner, and I'm not wearing down my mouse scroll as much.

 I haven't had time to fiddle with crafting much, and I need to set a couple hours aside to reroll my Dwarf Guardian (who will lose his three hard-earned levels) to experience the updated Dwarf/Elf starting zone.
 A completely revamped beginner experience that uses the past few years' of developer experience to refashion it into a tighter and more fun experience?
 Seems like the trend lately...Steed of Night: Fine luxury or rich snobbery?

 , probably to capitalize on both the holiday season and the recent patch.
 While I agree with the voices out there (not just in my own head) who think that the company is starting to cross the line of tackiness and high-pressure sales pitches, I'm not going to join the complaints against the new Steed of Night

 , store-exclusive mounts (among other cosmetic joys) have been a long-standing request of the players.
 Sure, buying it is essentially a shortcut to a rep horse, but it isn't taking the place of (and therefore, the effort put in to get it) a current mount in the game, and it isn't superior to any other reputation mount in terms of stats.
 It's simply a different cosmetic option -- and a fairly pricey (~$20) one at that.
 Frankly, I'll just pick a reputation and put in the time to earn a mount while saving myself some money, thank you.

 I did notice one issue with the horse: Anyone I saw purchasing one would mount it and then be unable to move from the dead center of town where everyone was forced to admire it.
 I totally feel their pain.

 In a note unrelated to the debate, I have to tip my hat to the clever Turbine writer who poured poetry into the description of the Steed, which has, and I quote, "a dark charcoal coat with glistening chocolate undertones and amber eyes."
 Sounds like a yummy Easter bunny, to tell the truth.Winter-home is coming

 However, my most anticipated feature of this update hasn't happened yet -- I'm talking about the revised Yule Festival with Winter-home.
 The quests sound spiffy, I'm intrigued to explore this new mini-zone, and I'm all over the cosmetic outfits

 , although one never knows.
 Excuse me while I try to get back on Santa's "nice" list.

-When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
+I think I'm going to have to run pies around the Shire.When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
 You can contact him via email at email@example.com or through his gaming blog, Bio Break.